ton-community/tutorials/03-client/index.md

 ## Step 4: Set up TON Connect

 [TON Connect](https://github.com/ton-connect) is the protocol by which our app will communicate with the end-user's wallet.
-The TON Connect React library will provide us with some useful services like showing the end-user a list of TON Connect 2 supported wallets, querying the user's wallet for its public address and sending a transaction through the wallet.
+The TON Connect React library will provide us with some useful services like showing the end-user a list of TON Connect 2 supported wallets, querying the user's wallet for its public address, and sending a transaction through the wallet.

 Install the library by running in terminal: